mrcharva/Landmark-Tracking/README.md

 # Landmark-Tracking
-Image segmentation pipeline for landmark tracking
+Image segmentation pipeline for landmark tracking and in-plane strain computed by a unique set of triple points (defined using a Delaunay triangulation).